Air as a Medium: How Weather Changes Signal Paths

 Sound travels as changes in air pressure.

-For that reason, changes in air state
+So changes in air state are immediately reflected.

-bends sound.
+Wind bends sound.

 Humidity alters attenuation characteristics.